 In 1999, World Heart Day was first observed when the World Health Federation successfully collaborated with the WHO ( World Health Organisation).

 World heart day raises awareness around the globe that cardiovascular disease includes heart stroke and heart diseases.
-Research suggests that people having cardiovascular disease are more likely to have worse COVID-19 symptoms due to metabolic syndrome
+Some Research suggests that during Covid-19 people having cardiovascular disease were more likely to have worse COVID-19 symptoms due to metabolic syndrome.

 The day is organized to aware of each individual about the prevention of Cardiovascular disease (CVD).